Meet Our Therapists

 As both a therapist and a parent, Erica believes that children thrive when given the space and support to authentically experience and express their emotions.
 While we cannot always control the circumstances of life, the difficulties we face can serve as opportunities to develop new coping tools, deepen emotional awareness, and strengthen relationships.
 She is passionate about empowering youth and their families to face challenges in a safe, welcoming environment, while building the skills needed to continue this work at home and in the community.
 With over 17 years experience working with children and families, she uses a trauma-informed, family-systems approach to help clients navigate life’s challenges, build emotional regulation, and experience personal growth.

-Kait Keeley, MA, LPCC
+Kait Keeley, MA, LPC

 Therapist, Westminster